Emmely2008/Test-Assignment-with-Selenium2/README.md

 ##### Cons
 - Takes time to implement.
-- Require competes (usually developer implement them) to implement.
+- Require competes (usually developers) to implement.
-- In the case of a project it requires resources usually taken from developers.
+- In the case of a project it requires resources usually taken from developers that could be used for implementing new features.
 - Less flexible than manual testing and has limitation.
+Limitations such as we can't automate everything like determined good visually layout and usability.
-- Tools cost and require knowledge.
+- Tools cost money for license and require knowledge.

 Manual test can be cost effective in the short time.
-Easier to capture usability bugs than manual tests.
+Easier to capture usability bugs using manual tests.
 _______________
 #### 2) Explain about the Test Pyramid and whether this exercise supports the ideas in the Test Pyramid

 *Mike Cohn came up with this concept in his book Succeeding with Agile.
 It's a great visual metaphor telling you to think about different layers of testing.
-It also tells you how much testing to do on each layer.*[source](https://martinfowler.com/articles/practical-test-pyramid.html)
+It also tells you how much testing to do on each layer.* [source](https://martinfowler.com/articles/practical-test-pyramid.html)

 [![https://gyazo.com/3b03458bfad91ee08975cfa348780fe1](https://i.gyazo.com/3b03458bfad91ee08975cfa348780fe1.png)](https://gyazo.com/3b03458bfad91ee08975cfa348780fe1)

-This exercise supports the idea because:
+I belive the Selenium tests in the exercise supports the ideas in the Test Pyramid the idea because:

-- Given that this is just a snap short of the tests to be implemented for this application.
-I would say it is according to the pyramid.
+Given that this is just a snap shot of the tests to be implemented for this application I would say we do tests according to the test pyramid.

+Because this is an ReatJS application you're perfectly able to unit test your UI in all of these frameworks aswell.
+The test would probably move to Service test by using this because such tests usually test logic rather than the GUI.

 We make a few test to check that the fron-end is "healthy".
 This aligned with the test pyramid be cause we are doing tests in the higher level and the pyramid suggest us to do fewer tests there.
-Checking for core functionality and that the GUI is healthy rather than checking lots of inputs with border values is an indication that the tests are reasonable low.
+Checking for core behavior and that the GUI is healthy rather than checking lots of inputs with border values is an indication that the tests are at a reasonable level like the test pyramid suggests.

 _______________
 #### 3) Discuss some of the problems with automated GUI tests and what makes such tests "vulnerable"